Rate Control Medications

 The two main categories of drugs that are used specifically to control rhythm are:

 - Sodium channel blockers, which decrease the speed of electrical conduction in the heart muscle.
-These include drugs like disopyramide, flecainide, and propafenone.
+These include drugs like flecainide (Tambocor) and propafenone (Rythmol).
 “They can’t be used in patients with coronary disease or any kind of heart failure,” cautions Wylie.

 - Potassium channel blockers, which slow nerve impulses in the heart.
-They include dofetilide and sotalol.
+They include dofetilide (Tikosyn) and sotalol AF (Betapace AF).
 “Because they affect the kidneys, they can’t be given to patients with renal dysfunction,” Wylie explains.
 Dofetilide also poses a risk of causing life-threatening ventricular arrhythmias, so it must be started in the hospital.
 That way, the patient can be carefully monitored during the first few days of therapy, when most of these complications happen.